Diocese of Harran: Medieval history

 In the Notitia Antiochena from the 580s, Harran is noted as a suffragan seat of Edessa.
 There were churches and later also bishops by the Melkite, Nestorian and the Syriac Orthodox Church at various times, often overlapping.
 Pagan presence in the city continued as well, but decreased over time; Abu al-Hasan al-Mas’udi mentioned one remaining temple in 943 and it is possible it survived into the twelfth century.

 Simeon of the Olives, the Syriac Orthodox bishop of the city, participated at the synod of Manzikert (726).
-The Syriac Orthodox Patriarch Quryaqos, who had been ordained in Harran on 17 August 793, convened a synod in Harran in 812/13 where 26 canons were issued.
+The Syriac Orthodox Patriarch Quryaqos, who had been consecrated in Harran on 17 August 793, convened a synod in Harran in 812/13 where 26 canons were issued.

 The Beth Batin Monastery, which produced one Patriarch and three bishops, was located near Harran and remained active until 975.

 The last known Syriac Orthodox bishop was a certain Ephrem, who is mentioned when a group of Armenians petitioned access to an altar in the Syriac church of Harran in 1252.
 Among the ruins of the medieval town of Harran are also those of a large basilica church in the northeastern end.